 Diplomat David Markam comes to her rescue, and they both are aware of an attraction as powerful as it is impossible.
 Amid the upheavals of technological and social change, Layne pursues an unknown killer, and David risks his career and his life to keep her from dying as her mother did.

-Meditating Murder [New edition due in August]
+Meditating Murder [New edition coming soon.]

 When his passion for ancient ruins puts him in the path of a terrorist's bullet in Istanbul, David is at a personal and professional crossroad.

 His mentor, retired ambassador Gerald Fitzwilliam, invites him to convalesce at his estate on California's Mendocino coast, and David hopes it will be the respite he needs to decide where his life is going.

 What he finds is a collection of looted antiquities, houseguests with a tangle of secrets, and somewhere in their midst, a killer.